Tear gas fired at opposition supporters in Sudan's capital, witnesses say | Politics

 Tear gas fired at opposition supporters in Sudan's capital, witnesses say

+The U.S. continues to stand with them."
 Khalid Omar Youssef, minister of cabinet affairs prior to the coup and prominent opposition figure who was arrested and released after the military took over, was on stage speaking to the crowds when the tear gas was fired.
-Youssef then tweeted saying that "whether they fire tear gas or bullets on us, they will not silence us ...

 Tear gas was fired at thousands of supporters of Sudan's opposition Forces for Freedom and Change movement who had gathered in the capital Khartoum on Friday, witnesses said.